Your gift is 100% tax deductible

 Cancer starts when cells in the body begin to grow out of control.
 Cells in nearly any part of the body can become cancer.

-The light going into the eye hits the retina, which is the inner layer of cells in the back of the eye.
-It is made up of special light-sensing cells.
-These cells are connected to the brain by the optic nerve, which runs out the back of the eyeball.
-The pattern of light (image) that reaches the retina is sent through the optic nerve to the brain, allowing us to see.
+The retina is the inner layer of cells in the back of the eye.
+It is made up of special nerve cells that are sensitive to light.
+These light-sensing cells are connected to the brain by the optic nerve, which runs out of the back of the eyeball.
+The pattern of light (image) that reaches the retina is sent through the optic nerve to an area of the brain called the visual cortex, allowing us to see.

 Retinoblastoma is often found when it causes certain signs or symptoms.

-White pupil reflex: This is the most common early sign of retinoblastoma.
-When you shine a light in the eye, the pupil (the dark spot in the center of the eye) should look red because of the blood vessels in the back of the eye.
-But in an eye with retinoblastoma, the pupil often looks white or pink instead.
+The most common early sign of retinoblastoma is an abnormal red light reflex.
+Normally, if you shine a light in the eye, the pupil (the dark spot in the center of the eye) should look red because of the blood vessels in the back of the eye.
+But in an eye with retinoblastoma, the pupil often looks white instead (called leukocoria).
 This might be noticed after a flash photo is taken, or it might be noted by the child’s doctor during a routine eye exam.

 Other symptoms might include: